SauravGupta123/VaultDrive/README.md

 File Synchronizer is a lightweight, efficient file synchronization tool that monitors a local directory for changes and automatically synchronizes files with a remote server.
 It uses file system notifications to detect changes in real-time and employs a worker pool pattern for concurrent file uploads, making it highly efficient for handling multiple files simultaneously.

+The tool now includes a web-based file manager with HTML preview capabilities for text and PDF files, making it easier to browse and preview files stored on the server.

 ## Features

 - **Real-time File Monitoring**: Automatically detects file creation, modification, and deletion events